WesleyTelesBenette/WesleyTelesBenette/README.md

 # I am Wesley T. Benette

-I'm a Software Engineer, slightly passionate about game development 🎮, astronomy 🪐, and technology in general 🖥️.
-I diligently dedicate my time to studying and developing my programming skills, especially in the Backend area with ASP.NET and Node.js.
+I'm a Software Engineer with a small passion for game development 🎮, astronomy 🪐, and technology in general 🖥️.
+I dedicate my time to studying and improving my programming skills, especially in developing general solutions with ASP.NET and React.js.

 I believe that the technology field is my way of living up to my favorite phrase: